davidarchanjo/spring-boot-reactive-crud-rest/README.md

 **Spring WebFlux** supports two programming models:

 - Annotation-based
-   * Publishes a single resource by using a `Mono` since we want to return at most one element:
+   * Publishing a single resource by using a `Mono` since we want to return at most one element:
    ```java
    @GetMapping("{id}")
    public Mono<ClientDTO> getClientById(@PathVariable String id) {
       return clientService.findById(id);
    }
    ```
-   * Publishes a collection of resources by returning a `Flux` since we want to return 0 or N elements:
+   * Publishing a collection of resources by returning a `Flux` since we want to return 0 or N elements:
    ```java
    @GetMapping("{id}")
    public Flux<ClientDTO> getAllClient() {